A lot of first-time homebuyers think they need a 20% down payment to qualify for a conventional loan.

 If you’re buying a vacation home or investment home, you’ll need a conventional loan.
 Government-backed programs cannot be used for these types of properties.

-Criteria can vary some by lender, but you’ll likely need a credit score of 620 or higher and a DTI of 45-50% or lower to qualify for a conventional mortgage.
-You’ll also need to document your income for the past two years and put at least 3% down.
+Criteria can vary some by lender.
+You’ll likely need a credit score of 620 or higher and at least a 3% down payment.
+You’ll also need to document your income for the past two years.

 A conventional loan works like any other type of mortgage: Lenders assess your ability to repay the loan, using your credit history, debt, and income as a guide.
 The home will also need to pass an appraisal before the lender will close on the home.